Two of my favourite quotes about friendship:

 “Good friends are like stars, you don’t always see them, but you know they are always there” by Christy Evans

-From this weeks topic I already had multiple songs stuck in my head, namely Alone sung by Donkey in Shrek (featuring the line which then formed the title) and the Friends theme tune.
+From this weeks topic I already had multiple songs stuck in my head, namely Alone sung by Donkey in Shrek (“you gotta have friends”) and the Friends theme tune.
 But, all sing-alongs aside, the commercial days to specifically show our friends the love are nearly upon us- until I started blogging I didn’t realise quite how many things had national/ international days of celebration and/or awareness… If you’ve read my recent foodie post you will know how many tasty treats are given a day, week or even month of celebration just in June alone but there are other kinds of celebratory days that I plan to celebrate this month: July 30th is World Friendship Day.
 For some reason the International Friendship day isn’t until August 6th so I guess you can just choose which one to celebrate or do both, especially if you missed Best Friend Day (June 9th).
 Spread the love guys and dolls, you all deserve it ^_^

 I’ve noticed looking back, that the nature and basis of friendships changes quite dramatically over time, which I suppose is why so few of them last.
 My friendships in primary school were symbolised by friendship bracelets, who was involved in your fake playground weddings and who I shared the heart necklaces from Claire’s accessories with (the ones that split in half to wear one each between you and your bestie) and were mainly based on who out of those you were in class with would hang out with you at lunch.
 Secondary school friendships started out as those who had come up from the same primary school then those you were grouped with in class who shared a few similarities, who invited me to their sleepovers/who my mum allowed me to invite to our home and who you were in extra curricular classes with.